qgallouedec/panda-gym/docs/custom/custom_robot.rst

 ``reset`` method
 ~~~~~~~~~~~~~~~~

 The ``reset`` method specify how to reset the robot.
-In our example, the robot resets its single joint to an angle of 0.
+In the example, the robot resets its single joint to an angle of 0.

 .. code-block:: python